voidshine/dameo_book/Introduction.md

 Diagr.
 37

-White has an extra piece, but Black's initiative is very dangerous.
+White has two extra pieces, but Black's initiative is very dangerous.
 Do not break the trap a1-c1!
 Checker h1 stays in place, and checker f1 goes a long way.

+TODO: In my analysis of this continuation, there is already a white checker on f2.

 *26.f1f2!		h7h5*
 *27.f2f3		h6h4*